unioslo/zabbix-cli/docs/guide/migration.md

 ### New default export filenames

 Exported files are no longer prefixed with `zabbix_export_`.
-This behavior can be re-enabled with the `--legacy-filenames` option.
+This behavior can be re-enabled with the `export_configuration --legacy-filenames` option.

 Exported files no longer include a timestamp in the filename by default.
 Newer exports overwrite older ones automatically.
 Timestamps can be re-anbled by setting the `app.export_timestamps` option in the configuration file.